Emerald Coast Animal Hospital

 3. What forms of payment do you accept?

-Cash, Check, Mastercard, Visa, American Express, Discover and CareCredit (to apply for CareCredit, go to CareCredit.com)
+Cash, Mastercard, Visa, American Express, Discover and CareCredit (to apply for CareCredit, go to CareCredit.com)

 4. Can I make payments?

 We are not able to offer payment plans through our practice at this time.
 Payment in full is required at the time of service.
-We accept cash, checks, and most major credit cards.
-We do accept CareCredit and will be happy to assist you in filling out an application if you desire.
-A returned check fee will apply for any checks that do not cover payment.
+We accept cash and most major credit cards.
+We do accept CareCredit (to apply for CareCredit go to CareCredit.com).

 5. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 4 to 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Proof of current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is strongly encouraged prior to undergoing anesthesia and surgery.